 How to pick elderflowers?

-- Only pick the flowers from trees/bushes growing in the field or in a garden, where there is no traffic so that the flowers are as clean as they can be.
+- Only pick the flowers from trees or bushes growing in the field or in a garden where there is no traffic so that the flowers are as clean as possible.

 - The flowers should be large and fully opened, and the scent should be strong.
-When possible, pick the flowers on a sunny day at midday; that’s when their scent is at its best.
-Don’t pick them if they are wet; wait until the sun comes out, and they are dry again.
+When possible, pick the flowers at midday on a sunny day; that’s when their scent is at its best.
+Don’t pick them if they are wet; wait until the sun comes out and they are dry again.

 - Move from one tree to another and only pick a few flowers from each one; the flowers are important for insects and birds.